 In fact, that “elegant navigation” may be more of a selling point as streaming services tend to follow the Netflix model.
 If Disney can reinvent navigating to content — especially for the company’s vast library — it could prove to be a compelling way to pull people away from their chief rival in the streaming sphere.

 While Disney+ will become the service for Star Wars and Marvel fans, it will also indicate the market’s future as other corporations make moves to silo content on their own services and Netflix plans for a future in which most of its content is home-grown.
-But with its strong brand recognition and library, it may quickly become the leader in streaming services.
+But with its strong brand recognition and library – to say nothing of the price – it may quickly become the leader in streaming services.